bandframework/surmise/docs/howtocalibration.rst

 :py:class:`surmise.emulation.emulator`, inputs :math:`\mathbf{X}`, and
 observed values :math:`\mathbf{y}`, where :math:`\mathbf{X}\in\mathbb{R}^{N\times p}`,
 :math:`\mathbf{y}\in\mathbb{R}^{N\times 1}`, and the dictionary ``fitinfo`` to place the fitting information once complete.
-This dictionary is used keep the information that will be used by :py:func:`predict` below.
+This dictionary is used to keep the information that will be used by :py:func:`predict` below.